laditya2805/mysample/README.md

 # mysample
-this is a sample repo to check branching strategy and shell commands in windows runners
+this is a sample repo to check branching strategy and shell commands in windows runners.